 Robot sex companies are pushing pleasure bots as technology that will benefit widowers and lonely people.
 They also argue that robot sex will improve the lives of sex workers around the world by replacing people with machines in the sex industry.

 But let’s be honest.
 I’m not convinced many 80-year-old widowers will be rushing out to pick up a sex bot.
 It’s more likely that robot sex will increase the degradation and sexual objectification of women and children, and provide additional fuel for global sex trafficking.

-When sex bots hit the market in the not-too-distant future, I’m sure there will be those who say that robot sex doesn’t affect anyone but the people who are getting it on with their machines.
+When sex bots hit the market, I’m sure there will be those who say robot sex doesn’t affect anyone but the people who are getting it on with their machines.